ChrstphrHll/npc_gen/students/Yathlanae Arkhun.md

 ### Description
 - Half-Elf Sorcerer from Beleriand
 - 1st year Diplomacy student in Alderden
-- short wavy platinum hair that's messy, Pale Blue eyes, and Brown skin
+- long wavy white hair that's messy, Pale Blue eyes, and Brown skin
 - Is Graceful and Troublesome, and has Wealth as their ideal

 ### Organizations